 The second option, order a replacement key online: (Click here)

-Another option you have is to order a new duplicate car key online.
+Another option is to order a new duplicate car key online.

 Here is what you need to know before we even start talking about a quote, VIN, your cost, etc.

-When you get a key online, it is what we call “blank key”.
+When you order a key online, it is what we call a “blank key”.
 A blank key is a key that needs to be cut, and in most cases, programmed or coded.
-Therefore, to order a replacement key online is only the first step.
-You will have to contact either the dealer or locksmith to have the key cut and programmed.
+Therefore, ordering a replacement key online is only the first step.
+You will still have to contact either the dealer or locksmith to have the key cut and programmed.

-In addition, remember that there are many car keys that look the same, but have different names and security features.
+In addition, remember that although many car keys may look alike, they have different names and security features.
 This is especially true for key fobs for newer models.

-Double-check with the VIN number to make sure you get the right key.
+Double-check against the VIN number to make sure you get the right key.
 Otherwise, you may have a problem programming your key.
-Need to know how to order a key online?
-You can do it here by choosing your year make, model.
+Would you like to know how to order a key online?
+You can do this here by choosing the year and model of your vehicle.

 Let’s go over the pros and cons of this option:

 Coding & programming – this is a very important point.
-Most people who order a key online don’t know that the key they buy is a key that needs to be cut and programmed.
-Furthermore, in most cases, you won’t be able to program the key yourself which will result in a much higher cost, as you still depend on the dealer or locksmith to cut and program it for you.
+Most people who order a key online don’t realize that the key they buy is a key that needs to be cut and programmed.
+Also, in most cases, you won’t be able to program the key yourself so there will be extra costs involved and you’ll still be dependent on the dealer or a locksmith to cut and program it for you.

-- Time – it will take some time to get the key in the mail, at least 24 hr.
-In addition, remember that you will have to schedule a time to go and program your car key at a locksmith shop or at the dealer, with the car present.
+- Time – it will take some time to get the key in the mail, at least 24 hours.
+In addition, remember that you will need to schedule time to go and program your car key at a locksmith shop or at the dealer and your car must be present.

 So, what is the bottom line:

-However, for those of you who simply need a duplicate key, this is, by far, the best option.
+However, for those of you who simply want to have a duplicate key made, this is the best option.

 The third option, contact your local dealer:

-The dealership is also an option to get a replacement key.
-We will go over the price of a new key from the dealer, how long it takes, how the VIN can help them make you a key and more.
+The dealership is also an option when you need to get a replacement key.
+We will go over the price and time involved in getting a new key from the dealer, and how the VIN helps them make you a key.

-Let’s start by saying that the dealership usually charges more for the actual key than a locksmith but most chances are they will have the key blank you need and will be able to program the key for you the same day.
+Let’s start by saying that the dealership usually charges more for the actual key than a locksmith, but on the plus side they will have the right key blank and should be able to program the key for you the same day.

-Time – chances are the dealer will be able to solve your problem very fast.
+- Time – chances are the dealer will be able to solve your problem very quickly.

-Availability of keys – this is especially relevant for newer models.
-The dealer should have all key blanks, transponder chip keys and even the newest key fobs for your car.
-In addition, unlike automotive locksmiths, they will have the necessary equipment to program you the key/ key fob.
+- Availability of keys – this is especially relevant for newer models.
+The dealer should have all key blanks, transponder chip keys, and even the newest key fobs for your car.
+In addition, unlike automotive locksmiths, they will have the necessary equipment to program the key/key fob.

-Price – the dealer usually charges more for the key than a locksmith.
-In addition, you will have to tow your car there, which will result in a higher cost overall.
+- Price – the dealer usually charges more for the key than a locksmith.
+In addition, you will have to tow your car there, which will make it more expensive overall.

-Availability – the dealer usually works regular business hours, and therefore if you need service outside business hours, they may not be able to help.
+- Availability – dealers usually work regular business hours so if you need a key after hours, they may not be able to help.

 So, what is the bottom line:

 We recommend contacting the dealer only in situations when you don’t have another alternative.
-This is mostly relevant for high-end cars and the newest models, when your local automotive locksmith can’t help, doesn’t have the key blank of the necessary programming machines and tools.
+If you own a high-end car or a very recent model, your local automotive locksmith may not be able to help since he probably won’t have the key blank, or the necessary programming machines and tools.

-Finally, remember to provide the VIN number before you contact the dealer so they can verify they can help you before you tow your vehicle there to avoid unnecessary expenses.
+Finally, and most importantly, remember to give the dealer your VIN number and ask them to confirm they can help you before you tow your vehicle there.